-Nunnally inherited a program that hadn't had a winning season in seven years.
-He's quickly turned the page, going 34-35-10 overall, posted three winning seasons and helped the Lady Rangers advance to the conference playoffs three times.
+Nunnally inherited a program in 2013 that hadn't had a winning season in seven years, but has quickly turned the page by going 38-45-11 overall with three winning seasons and three MACJC playoff appearances.

-Nunnally guided the Lady Rangers to an 11-6 overall record and MACJC semifinal berth last season, a nine-win improvement from 2016.
+Nunnally guided the Lady Rangers to an 11-6 overall record and MACJC semifinal berth in 2017, a nine-win improvement from 2016.
 Ten of Northwest's 11 wins came via shutout.
-For his efforts, Nunnally was named the 2017 MACJC Coach of the Year.

 Off the field, Northwest won the MACJC's Tom Shepherd Sportsmanship Award for the fifth time in school history and was named a United Soccer Coaches Team Ethics and Sportsmanship Award recipient.
 Both awards are determined by the team with the lowest number of yellow/red cards throughout the season.

 Nunnally's second season in 2014 saw Northwest set a school-record with 11 shutouts, post its most wins since the 2006 season at 10-5-4 overall and earn an NJCAA national ranking (No. 19) for the first time ever on Sept.
 24. Northwest finished in third place in the north division, advancing to the playoffs for the second consecutive season.
 The Lady Rangers won 2-1 at Meridian before bowing out to Hinds in the MACJC semifinals.

 In his first season in 2013, Nunnally led Northwest to an 8-4-2 overall finish and a 4-2-2 record in the division.
 The Lady Rangers qualified for the playoffs for the first time since 2006, falling in the first round of the MACJC Tournament to Pearl River.